That Nigel Adkins ' job is seen as under threat is a rather strange state of affairs.

 As it turns out, Pardew's leaving worked out well for both parties.
 He got a top job with Newcastle and Adkins has done fantastically since taking over.

-However, one of the contributing factors that first got us into the mess we've suffered over the last seven years was the club's inability to keep hold of a manager following Strachan's departure in 2004.
+However, one of the contributing factors that first got us into the mess we've suffered over the last seven years was the club's inability to keep hold of a manager following Strachan's departure

 With the much vaunted aim to emulate Barcelona, it would be madness to ditch a young enthusiastic manager with a great track record already just because of a few loses in a row.